This glossary is divided into four sections:

 charges other than those for mortgages and vehicles.

-persons or organizations outside the consumer unit, including alimony and
+to persons or organizations outside the consumer unit, including alimony

-child support payments; care of students away from home; and contributions
+and child support payments; care of students away from home; and

 Life, endowment, annuities, and other personal